Do you want to disable image attachment pages in WordPress?

 If you don’t want to use a plugin or feel that you’re already using too many WordPress plugins, then you can use this method.

 First, you’ll need to create a new file in your WordPress theme folder and name it

 image.php file, then you’ll need to edit that file instead.

 After that, all you have to do is add the following code as the first line in your

 <?php wp_redirect(get_permalink($post->post_parent)); ?>

-image.php file and upload it into your theme directory.
-Now when a users reaches the image attachment page, then they will be redirected to the parent post.
+Now, when a user lands on your image attachment page, they’ll be redirected to the parent post.